-VI.C.1.
-The responsibility of the program, in partnership with the Sponsoring Institution, must include:

-VI.C.1.a) attention to scheduling, work intensity, and work compression that impacts fellow well-being; (Core)

-VI.C.1.b) evaluating workplace safety data and addressing the safety of fellows and faculty members; (Core)
+- 6.13.
+The responsibility of the program, in partnership with the Sponsoring Institution, must include: - 6.13.a. attention to scheduling, work intensity, and work compression that impacts fellow well-being; ^(Core) - 6.13.b. evaluating workplace safety data and addressing the safety of fellows and faculty members; ^(Core)